 - Comply with controls communicated by the Information Asset Owner

 - Not disclose confidential or sensitive information to anyone without the permission of the Information Asset Owner

-- Ensure confidential or sensitive information is protected from view by unauthorised individuals
+- Ensure confidential, personal or special category information is protected from view by unauthorised individuals

 - Not copy, transmit or store information to devices or locations (physical or digital) where unauthorised individuals may gain access to it; the security of devices and locations you use are your responsibility

 - Protect information from unauthorised access, disclosure, modification, destruction or interference

 - Keep passwords secret and do not allow anyone else to use your access to systems and accounts

 - Notify the Technology Delivery Manager of any actual or suspected breach of information security policy and assist with resolution

 - Co-operate with compliance, monitoring, investigatory or audit activities in relation to information